Guide · Merit Aid by GPA · 4.0 GPA

 These are the highest published automatic tiers at schools where a 4.0 GPA meets or exceeds the GPA requirement.
 The test score is the gating factor for the top tier.

-University of Alabama, Presidential Elite Scholar: Full tuition + $3,500/year housing + $2,000 stipend.
-Requires 3.9+ GPA and 1540+ SAT (or 35+ ACT).
-The four-year value is approximately $120,000 for out-of-state students.
+University of Alabama, Presidential Elite Scholar: Tuition value for eight semesters + one year of on-campus housing + $1,500/year supplemental (four years) + a $2,000 one-time research or study-abroad stipend.
+Requires a 4.0 GPA and a 1600 SAT (or 36 ACT); the same package applies to in-state and out-of-state students.
 Alabama publishes this grid annually and honors it as a guarantee for qualifying students.
 See the Alabama merit aid page.

 Competitive full-ride scholarships